 Year 4: In year 4 you will write a dissertation and choose from courses such as Renaissance Counterpoint, Contemporary European Opera and Sound Design for New Media.

 Students apply for one of the three programmes at point of entry, though admissions to the BMus Music Education degree is only finalised during the 3rd year of study.
 Entry to BMus with Honours depends on satisfactory progress during core study years prior to this.

-4 Highers at ABBB (two sittings) including Music preferably at A. You should have Grade 8 standard in an instrument or singing.
+4 Highers at ABBB (two sittings), Music preferred.
+Graded qualifications on instrument or voice are preferred.
 You will be assessed at interview.